fuad1502/self-study-cs/README.md

 ## Specialization Plan
 Since the beginning of my journey, I have determined to at least scratch the surface of every sub domain there is in Computer Science.
 And I encourage you to do so to.
-The reason is:
+The reasons are:
 - To remove bias when you have to make a decision on which specialization path to choose.
 - You might found yourself needing to draw knowledge from multiple domains to